-Trainees must satisfactorily complete the requirements for SET1, plus eight rotations of Paediatric Surgery.
-Trainees are expected to undertake training in at least one region outside their home state (see section 4.1.4).
+Trainees must satisfactorily complete four rotations of General Surgery and eight rotations of Paediatric Surgery.
+Trainees are usually placed in a rotation within their home state for the General Surgery rotations and are then expected to undertake training in at least one other region (see section 4.1.4).

-It is the responsibility of the Board of Paediatric Surgery, through the supervisors of surgical training and the individual surgeon trainers, to maximise the training experience for each Trainee.
-For this reason, Trainee Logbooks and evaluation forms from previous years are provided to the supervisor for the coming training year to assist the supervisor and Trainee to develop a learning action plan to maximise their training experience.
+It is the responsibility of the Board of Paediatric Surgery, through the Supervisors of surgical training and the individual surgeon trainers, to maximise the training experience for each Trainee.
+For this reason, Trainee logbooks and evaluation forms from previous years are provided to the supervisor for the coming training year to assist the supervisor and Trainee to develop a learning action plan to maximise their training experience.
 This process commenced in 2006 and has received positive feedback.